Muonic Force Behind Flavor Anomalies: Model classification

 \section{Model classification}

 We start by classifying the anomaly free models that, in addition to the SM, contain a new gauge group $\U(1)_X$ and a muoquark, that is, a leptoquark that only couples to muon flavored fermions (muons and muon neutrinos).
 We assume that all the couplings allowed by the gauge symmetry are nonzero.
 As such the fact that muoquark only couples to muons is imposed by the choice of charge assignments under $\U(1)_X$, Eq.~\eqref{eq:S3quark1}.
-Similarly, the charge assignments, Eq.~\eqref{eq:S3quark2}, forbid the proton decay, while quark Yukawas are allowed, Eq.~\eqref{eq:B:requirement}.
+Similarly, the charge assignments, Eq.~\eqref{eq:S3quark2}, forbid the proton decay, while quark Yukawas are fully allowed in Eq.~\eqref{eq:B:requirement} or partially in Eq.~\eqref{eq:3rdcondt}.
 In the rest of the section we discuss these requirements in detail.